Partial identification for discrete data with nonignorable missing outcomes: Introduction

 \subsection{Sample selection model}

 Throughout the paper we will compare our nonparametric method to a classical sample selection model that parametrically identifies $\Psi$ in the presence of nonignorable missingness (Heckman 1979, Van de Ven and Van Praag 1981).
-In our setting the selection model assumes the following bivariate probit distribution for $Y$ and $R$ with marginals
+In our setting the selection model assumes a bivariate probit distribution for $Y$ and $R$ with a latent bivariate normal distribution

-where $\Phi$ is the standard normal cumulative distribution.
+where $Y_i = 1$ if $Y_i^* > 0$ and $R_i = 1$ if $R_i^* > 0$.
+The correlation coefficient $\rho$ governs the dependence between missingness $R$ and outcome $Y$, with $\rho=0$ corresponding to the MAR assumption.
 While in theory the sample selection model consistently estimates $\Psi$, in finite-sample settings it has been shown that $Z_i$ is needed as an instrument to avoid collinearity issues (Puhani 2000).
-Dependence between the outcome and missingness mechanism is encoded in the latent bivariate normal distribution
+This results in marginals for $R$ and $Y$ of